sammyfilly/aws-lambda-developer-guide/doc_source/monitoring-metrics.md

 + `Duration` – The amount of time that your function code spends processing an event\.
 The billed duration for an invocation is the value of `Duration` rounded up to the nearest millisecond\.
 + `PostRuntimeExtensionsDuration` – The cumulative amount of time that the runtime spends running code for extensions after the function code has completed\.
 + `IteratorAge` – For [event source mappings](invocation-eventsourcemapping.md) that read from streams, the age of the last record in the event\.
 The age is the amount of time between when a stream receives the record and when the event source mapping sends the event to the function\.
-+ `OffsetLag` – For self\-managed Apache Kafka and Amazon Managed Streaming for Apache Kafka \(Amazon MSK\) event sources, the difference in offset between the last record written to a topic and the last record that your Lambda function processed\.
++ `OffsetLag` – For self\-managed Apache Kafka and Amazon Managed Streaming for Apache Kafka \(Amazon MSK\) event sources, the difference in offset between the last record written to a topic and the last record that your Lambda function's consumer group processed\.
 Though a Kafka topic can have multiple partitions, this metric measures the offset lag at the topic level\.

 `Duration` also supports [percentile statistics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Percentiles)\.
 Use percentiles to exclude outlier values that skew average and maximum statistics\.
 For example, the p95 statistic shows the maximum duration of 95 percent of invocations, excluding the slowest 5 percent\.